Licensing criteria for centre-based ECE services

 ECE centres need to have an approved Fire Evacuation Scheme for the premises in which they operate.
-Fire and Emergency NZ provide information about the process of applying for an approved scheme and maintaining the scheme once it is in place.
+Fire and Emergency New Zealand provide information about the process of applying for an approved scheme and maintaining the scheme once it is in place.
 The application can be done online.

 If centres are unsure about the suitability of a building with other tenants for an ECE service, they should contact the local fire service office as they will provide individualised advice on the suitability of any premises and the development of an evacuation scheme.

 ECE centres must have an approved evacuation scheme before the Ministry of Education can grant a Probationary licence.
 Up to 30 working days should be allowed for a scheme to be approved as the Fire Service has 20 working days to make a decision on an application, unless they determine that more information is needed, or that they need to observe a trial evacuation.
 In each of those cases the Fire Service has an additional 10 working days to make a decision.